Monarchism in Georgia: Recent events

-In 2017, the Vice Speaker of Parliament and one of the leaders of the ruling Georgian Dream party Gia Volski said that he considered the restoration of Georgian monarchy as the "positive development".
+In June 2017, the issue of restoration was again brought up by Patriarch Illia II, who said that "the constitutional monarchy will bring peace to the country".
+The Vice Speaker of Parliament and one of the leaders of the ruling Georgian Dream party Gia Volski said that he considered the potential restoration of Georgian monarchy as a "positive development".
 He said that monarchy would help to unify various nationalities of the country under the common banner, such as Abkhazians and Ossetians.
 However, he said that he did not consider the restoration as realistic because of the royal family not being "prepared" to present a "real candidate", although he emphasized that he supported promoting positive views on constitutional monarchy.
 Mamuka Mdinaradze, the chairman of the Georgian Dream parliamentary faction, said that he considered the restoration of monarchy as "premature" but possibly more acceptable in 10-20 years.

 On 16 December 2018, Prince David Bagration of Mukhrani was invited to the inauguration at a former royal residence of Georgia's first female president, Salome Zourabichvili.
-While leader of opposition party The Way of Georgia, Zourabichvili is quoted having said in October 2008, “I have always been a supporter of constitutional monarchy as the right form for Georgia.
-But, this issue needs to be resolved after the elections in the country.
-Right now, the main thing is to get the country out of the turmoil and prepare for the next elections, and then [we can] decide whether we need the institution of the president.
-Personally, I think that the presidential republic does not [have justification] in our country and we need to think about switching to a system of constitutional monarchy."

 As of 2024, Georgian Idea and Eri support the restoration of the monarchy in Georgia.